 5. Confirm your super beneficiaries are current

-Some people assume that the proceeds of their super are included in their will.
-This isn’t the case, so you need to make sure your beneficiaries are in order.
+Some people assume that how and in what proportions you want your super distributed can be included in your will.
+This isn’t necessarily the case, unless you've specified the necessary arrangements with your super fund beforehand, so you'll need to make sure your beneficiaries are up to date and in order.

 6. Determine your wishes around aged care